E-Learning Electrical Fundamentals

 Looking at the technical side, when programming embedded software it is necessary to understand the hardware on the one hand, but also the application of the program on the other.
 This in turn requires a basic technical understanding, which is covered by Electrical Fundamentals.

 How Are Electrical Fundamentals Related to Embedded Systems?

 In order to understand embedded systems, it is essential to have a basic knowledge of Electrical Fundamentals.

 What Do You Learn About Electrical Fundamentals in the Embedded Academy E-Learning?

 The first part of the course covers the relationship between current, voltage and resistance, which is expressed by Ohm’s law.
 In addition, electric and magnetic fields are contrasted and different types of magnets are considered.
 The second chapter deals with the important components of a circuit, the capacitor and the coil, as well as the resulting phenomena and physical laws, the Lorentz Force, the Hall Effect and the principle of induction.
 Furthermore, direct current and alternating current are analyzed.
 For the analysis of circuits, Kirchhoff’s Laws and the circuit types parallel circuit and series circuit are explained.
 With regard to alternating current, the Star connection and the Delta connection are considered.
+The topic of AC Circuits is covered in greater detail.
+Therefore, the complex numbers are explained in order to then discuss the complex voltage and the complex current.
+Furthermore, this chapter covers the impedance and the Root Mean Square.
 The last part of the e-learning contains an introduction to power electronics, which is based on semiconductor elements.
 In addition to teaching technical basics, it explains how various components can be constructed using semiconductors.
 Here, special attention is paid to the diode and the MOSFET.
 The user is therefore familiarized with the concept of the p-n-junction.